buysellorrent/buysellorrent/README.md

-- 🔭 I’m currently working on ... all posible project
+- 🔭 We currently working on ... all posible project
-- 🌱 I’m currently learning ...
+- 🌱 We currently learning ...
 CRM and Mobile
-- 👯 I’m looking to collaborate on ...
+- 👯 We looking to collaborate on ...
 IT team of buy